 Sauté for another minute then remove them from heat.

-FYI about the garlic: The garlic is optional but does give depth of flavor to the mild peppers.
+FYI about garlic cloves: The garlic is optional but does give extra flavor to the mild peppers.
 I’ve blistered shishitos with and without garlic and find them a bit bland without.

-Blistered shishito peppers are best hot and fresh, so dig in.
+Sautéed shishito peppers are best served hot and fresh, so dig in!

 What do shishito peppers taste like?

-I find the taste of a cooked shishito pepper to be quite mellow.
+I find the taste of a cooked shishito pepper to be quite mellow and a little peppery.
 The flavor is there, but it isn’t strong.
 Shishitos have thin skin and flesh, and are soft and juicy to bite into when cooked.

 Are shishito peppers spicy?

-Though they are a chili pepper, most shishito peppers are not spicy at all – just a little warm.
+Though technically a chili pepper, most shishito peppers are not spicy at all – just a little warm.
 And this is coming from someone who is very sensitive to spicy things.
-But every once and awhile you’ll get one that is spicy.
+But every once and awhile you’ll get a shishito pepper that is spicy.
 How spicy?
 Not very, even I don’t mind.
+It’s part of the fun.

 According to the Scoville scale, the heat rating of a shishito pepper is 50 to 200 heat units, which is practically nothing.
-Bell peppers are rated zero and Jalapeños are 2500 to 8000.
+Bell peppers are rated zero and Jalapeños are 2500 to 8000, just to give you an idea.

-Ripe shishito peppers are shiny, bright green.
+Ripe shishito peppers are a shiny, bright green color.
 Though, if not harvested at this point they will ripen further and turn red.
-Red shishito peppers can still be eaten.
-A ripe shishito pepper has bumpy skin that is firm to the touch.
-They’re about the size of your thumb, and can be three to five inches long.
+Red shishito peppers can still be eaten and are not any more spicy than green shishito peppers.
+A ripe shishito pepper has lumpy skin that is firm to the touch.

-When can I find shishito peppers at the farmers market?
+When are shishito peppers in season at the farmers market?

 I’ve spotted shishito peppers at farmers markets in Ohio and North Carolina in July and August.
-In Florida, where I live most of the year, you’ll find them at farmers markets during winter when it’s warm but not soaked with rain.
+In Florida, where I live most of the year, you’ll find them at farmers markets during winter when it’s warm but not raining buckets.

 Ingredients